wuruchi/compile1/paper.md

 ---
-title: "Autosumit GUI: A ReactJS based visual interface to monitor experiments in a High Performance Computing environment"
+title: "Autosumit GUI: A ReactJS-based Graphical User Interface to Monitor Experiments in a High Performance Computing Environment"
 tags:
   - Python
   - High Performance Computing
   - Workflow Manager
 authors:
-  - name: Wilmer V. Uruchi Ticona^[Custom footnotes for e.g. denoting who the corresponding author is can be included like this.]
+  - name: Wilmer V. Uruchi Ticona ##^[Custom footnotes for e.g. denoting who the corresponding author is can be included like this.]
     ## orcid: 0000-0003-0872-7098
     affiliation: 1 ##"1, 2" # (Multiple affiliations must be quoted)
   - name: Miguel Castrillo